ramin-asaadi/Case-Studies/ExploratoryDataAnalysis(EDA)/GlobalSuicideRates(EDA)/README.md

 This project is an exploratory data analysis / (visualization) to illustrate the global suicide trends between 1985 and 2016.

-### Dataset includes 27.820 Observation & 12 Variables/fields
+### Dataset includes 27.820 Observations & 12 Variables/fields